Approximating Electoral Control Problems: Conclusion

 \section{Conclusion}

-We analyzed the approximability of all the standard electoral control problems under plurality, approval, and Condorcet voting, in both the weighted and unweighted settings, resolving multiple open cases left by prior work~\cite{bre:msthesis:approximations}.
+We analyzed the approximability of the standard electoral control problems under plurality, approval, and Condorcet, in both the weighted and unweighted vote settings, resolving open cases left by prior work of Brelsford~\cite{bre:msthesis:approximations}.

 Our main contributions include new approximation algorithms, hardness/completeness results, and a refined classification of resistance across voting rules.
+We also provide an axiomatic result for constructive control by deleting candidates.
+To our knowledge, every actively-studied, ``natural'' voting rule satisfies that property.

 For plurality, we give a strict reduction from the Minimum $k$-Union problem to constructive control by deleting candidates, thus giving a conditional lower bound on that control problem under the Dense vs. Random Conjecture~\cite{chl-din-mak:c:min-k-union}.
 For completeness results under approval, we reduce set covering problems into voter control problems, and in turn model those voter control problems as covering integer programs (CIPs), leveraging known approximation results~\cite{kol-you:j:approx-cip}.
 We show that all the remaining $\NP$-hard standard control problems have no approximation algorithms by giving types of arguments, depending on the nature of the control action and the voting rule.
 For example, we show that partition-based control problems are inapproximable in general